akashbhor1356/image_classifier/README.md

-Certainly!
-Here's a sample README file outlining the steps to set up and run the AI model, web service, and Kubernetes deployment for your project:

 AI Model Deployment Pipeline
 This repository contains code and instructions to set up a simple AI model deployment pipeline using Docker, Kubernetes, and a basic web service.